 Whether just starting or growing by leaps and bounds, listed below are helpful resources that can assist you in maximizing your business potential.
 Keywords include: Certification, Construction, Financing, How to Do Business, How to Start/Grow Your Business, Networking.
+Please, also look at information concerning the NC Department of Administration's Disparity Study.
+The disparity study will be used to update and evaluate current procurement practices for MWBE firms.

 Anyone who conducts business in the City of Greenville must obtain a Privilege License, except for businesses that are specifically exempted by state or federal statute.
 To find more information, click here.